Light

 1. 1

-Move the plant to a brighter spot, since the leaflet-folding response is triggered by light intensity crossing a threshold, not just daylight hours — gentle morning direct sun or a bright indirect window works better than a dim corner several feet back from the glass.
+Move the plant to a brighter spot, since the leaflet-folding response is triggered by light intensity crossing a threshold, not just by daylight hours — gentle morning direct sun or a bright indirect window works better than a dim corner several feet back from the glass.

 2. 2